algolia/vue-instantsearch/docs/src/components/RefinementList.md

 ---|---|---
-default | `{ items: Array, refine: Function, searchable: Boolean, searchForItems: Function, isFromSearch: Boolean, toggleShowMore: Function, isShowingMore: Boolean, createURL: Function, canRefine: Boolean }` | Slot to override the DOM output item | `{ value: String, label: String, count: Number, isRefined: Boolean, highlighted }` | Slot to override the DOM of a single item in the list showMoreTitle | `{ isShowingMore: Boolean }` | Slot to override the text shown in the "show more" button
+default | `{ items: Array, refine: Function, searchable: Boolean, searchForItems: Function, isFromSearch: Boolean, toggleShowMore: Function, isShowingMore: Boolean, createURL: Function, canRefine: Boolean }` | Slot to override the DOM output item | `{ value: String, label: String, count: Number, isRefined: Boolean, highlighted }` | Slot to override the DOM of a single item in the list showMoreLabel | `{ isShowingMore: Boolean }` | Slot to override the text shown in the "show more" button noResults | `{ query: String }` | Slot to override the text shown when "searchable" is true and there are no results

 Note that if you override the default or item slot, and you still want highlighting when `searchable` is enabled, you should use [ais-highlight](./highlight) to have this feature: